 These personal affirmations can help you to maintain focus on your goals.
 When you set your intentions, revisiting them is paramount to your success.

 Two simple ways to succeed is to write out your mantras, hang up a list, and read them aloud each day in the morning and at night.
 Praying or chanting your mantras in the traditional way with your mala is a great way to be in harmony as well.

 Download our free Personal Mantra Worksheet where you can create your mantra based on the simple principles below.
 The PDF includes instructions and a printable worksheet that you can use over and over whenever you are inspired to make a new mantra.
-To download the file, join our Newsletter here and receive it in your inbox right away.

 For this guide you will create 4 mantras, to begin you want to come up with 5 to 10 words to get the creative energy flowing, add more when you are ready.

 Think of positive words that have significant meaning for yourself and your goals then write these words down and be as creative as you like in arranging their order.
 Be careful in all things you think and do, for what you think, you become.
 This is the motto for building your personal mantra.

 Once you have a list of words in a separate list jot down some affirmation starters such as "I am..." or "I will..." or "I feel" etc. Stay in the positive by using phrases like “I am at peace” instead of “I want to be at peace”.
 You must believe in and affirm your words when you say the mantra.